 Cholesterol is a waxy-fat-like substance that’s in every cell in the body.
 Your body needs a certain amount of cholesterol to create cell membranes and bile acids for digestion.

-There is “good” heart healthy cholesterol that absorbs the extra cholesterol in your system and transports it to the liver where it’s flushed from the body.
-And then there is “bad” cholesterol that contributes to plaque buildup, which clogs your arteries and can increase your risk for heart attacks and strokes.
+There is “good” heart-healthy cholesterol (HDL) that absorbs the extra cholesterol in your system and transports it to the liver where it’s flushed from the body.
+And then there is “bad” cholesterol (LDL) that contributes to plaque buildup, which clogs your arteries and can increase your risk for heart attacks and strokes.

-Limit or avoid these foods, which are mainly found in animal-based products, as they can cause high cholesterol.
+Limit or avoid these foods, which are mainly found in animal-based products and can cause high cholesterol.

 1. Red Meat

 Beef, lamb, and pork – these are high in saturated fats and contain more cholesterol.
 Choose healthy proteins like beans, chicken and fish.

 2. Whipped Cream

 Made with whole milk, whipped cream is loaded with fat.